davefernig/sortable-challenge/README.md

 # Sortable Coding Challenge

+UPDATE: After submitting my solution on Friday, I was curious to see what other people had done, and looked at some other repos.
+I thought I would list some observations and final thoughts:

+1. One obvious improvement to my implementation was using a trie (prefix-tree) to store model codes for faster matching.
+I was curious to see how much-speed up this would give, so I spent Sunday afternoon rolling up a trie implementation.
+It resulted in a significant reduction in runtime (about 30%).
+I've added the script (though it is admittedly a little coarse) to /src_update/trie_parse.py.

+2. In my original implementation I was careful to provide a solution that is bounded by O(m + n), where m is the number of products in products.txt and n is the number of listings.
+This is because I knew I was only dealing with a subset of the data, and it would be safest to make sure everything scales linearly.
+However, in practice, m will grow far more slowly than n (assuming m even grows at all).
+If we know a bound on m, it might turn out to be worthwhile developing a solution that depends multiplicatively on m for gains in accuracy.
+It also might be worth hard-coding more rules based on the specific product set.
+For example, by concatenating bigram family names and assuming all family names are unigram, I was able to get the runtime below 2s.
+Of course, this sort of thing won't generalize to new product sets.

+3. While writing the trie implementation, I noticed that there are examples of model codes in the dataset that are prefixes of others.
+This might mean that my second assumption (i.e. that we want to recall all variants of a model, full discussion below) results in an intolerably high false positive rate.
+Whether or not this happens essentially depends on how exhaustive our list of products is.
+By way of example: consider the Canon T3 and Canon T3i.
+Because both are in products.txt, if we see a listing for a T3i, this algorithm will match on T3i (and not T3).
+However, if T3i was not in products.txt it would (incorrectly) match on T3.

+4. It appears that the Samsung SL 202 appears twice in products.txt (lines 186 and 258).
+By convention, my scripts match listings for this product to the product name on line 186.

+5. I found and fixed a minor bug (loop boundary) in parse.py.
+The fix can be about at /src_update/fixed_parse.py It affected 27 listings.
+I didn't notice it originally because it prevented the matching of listings where model codes are at the very end – often accessories – so ironically the bug was improving perfomance.
+In general, it seems like leveraging word-positional information would be a smart way to reduce false positives.
+I felt [this entry](https://github.com/aaronlevin/sortable) made cool use of this idea.

+Below is my original readme.

+Dave Fernig, Jan 16, 2016

 My entry to the Sortable Coding Challenge.
 It is a hashing solution with rule-based pre-processing.
 It runs in linear time, given some basic assumptions (more details below).
 On my machine (1.7GHz) it takes 3.3s.

 ## Requires